ARRL ARRL-ARES NCARRL

 ARES® is sponsored by the American Radio Relay League as a public service activity that encourages amateur radio operators to use their skills and equipment in community based events.
 ARES® has been in existence for over seventy-five years but its importance and usefulness varies considerably across the country.

-In some parts of the country, severe weather events are relatively infrequent and there are few opportunities for amateur radio operators to participate in emergencies.
+In some parts of the country, severe weather events and large scale emergencies are relatively infrequent, meaning there are few opportunities for amateur radio operators to participate in emergencies.
 In other areas, unfortunately, disasters occur often and the need for trained communicators to effectively assist Emergency Management became increasingly apparent.
-However, ARRL for decades did not require a uniform training regimen that prepared amateur radio operators to operate with the emergency management community.
+However, ARRL® for decades did not have a uniform training regimen that prepared amateur radio operators to operate with the emergency management community.
+Often, due to the limited or non-existent training and a lack of an ongoing relationship on the part of amateur radio groups with Emergency Management, many emergency managers have been reluctant to use ARES® volunteers during emergencies.
+ARES® groups across the country may not be included when State Emergency Operations Centers are activated because ARES® groups have not engaged in training or built effective partnerships.

-Because ARES had increasingly become out of touch with the expectations and training requirements in the Emergency Management community, ARRL in January 2019, adopted the ARES Strategic Plan that charted future improvements to the ARES® program.
-However, FEMA ICS training remains optional for Level 1 participants.
-Only leadership positions at Level 2 or Level 3 are urged to complete certain FEMA training but no deadlines are established for completion.
+Recognizing that ARES® had become increasingly out of touch with the expectations and training requirements in the Emergency Management community, ARRL® in January 2019, adopted the ARES Strategic Plan to chart future improvements to the ARES® program.
+However, FEMA ICS training remained optional for Level 1 (Basic) participants and only high-level leaders were urged to complete certain FEMA training courses but no deadlines were established for completion.
 In 2018 ARRL published an ARES Position Task Book to record skill sets and courses taken by the ARES® member.
-To date, no state has recognized the ARRL ARES Position Task Book.
-In 2018, ARRL also created ARES Connect (a database system to track member training and to record member contact information).
-ARES Connect is used by a minority of ARES groups across the country.
-Nine county ARES® groups in North Carolina use ARES Connect.
-Groups using ARES Connect generally report that it is cumbersome and poorly documented.
+No state or territory recognized the ARRL ARES Position Task Book as meeting the training requirements that are part of the National Incident Management System.

 AUXCOMM is a public safety program created by the Department of Homeland Security to insure that there are adequate numbers of trained communicators available to assist Emergency Management when needed.
 Large scale disasters involve the disruption of normal communications such as cellular, wireline telephone and internet.
 Emergency managers stated they want a go-to pool of trained personnel they are familiar with and who understand how emergencies are handled and who have demonstrated the ability to work within the Incident Command System.
 Homeland Security developed the AUXCOMM program to provide Emergency Management with personnel capable of quickly placing in service alternate capabilities when normal communications are disrupted as well as being able to establish disaster communications in the field.